Tengile River Lodge

 Activities and Attractions at Tengile River Lodge

 Animals roam freely between Sabi Sand Game Reserve and Kruger National Park, a protected area about the size of the Central American gem of El Salvador.
 But while our game drives in Sabi Sand are rich in animal sightings, they’re—unlike heavily visited Kruger—poor in human sightings.
 All the Big Five—lions, leopards, elephants, Cape buffalo, and rhinos—are domiciled here, along with 140 or so other equally amazing species (as we often say, we’ve been exposed to these charismatic animals all our lives, but when we see and smell and hear them up-close we’re amazed by how almost extraterrestrially exceptional they are).

-We encounter those wonderful beasts on game drives, expertly guided walks, and from our suite’s verdandah as they come to the Sand River to drink and, escpecially in the case of the elephants, splash and play.
+We encounter those wonderful beasts on game drives, expertly guided walks, and from our suite’s verandah as they come to the Sand River to drink and, especially in the case of the elephants, splash and play.
 As the great Elspeth Huxley wrote in The Flame Trees of Thika, “the whole landscape was alert with life, and you were a part of it.”